I loved it when Tiny Traveler’s favorite toy of the moment was something small that we could take with us wherever we went.

-Here are 11 of the best travel toys out there.
-They’re items my child loved or that my readers or choosing repeatedly.
-They’re all fun play items in general but particularly ideal for travel.
-There are items for babies and toddlers, preschoolers and school-age kids
+Here are 11 travel toys that I love and that are popular with my readers are b repeatedly.
+They’re all fun play items in general, and are particularly ideal for travel.

+Tip: How many toys you should bring with you when you travel depends on your child’s age, interests and how far you’re traveling.
 Toddler attention spans max out at 20 or 30 minutes, so variety and novelty are important.
-School-age kids can engage for an hour or more in an activity they like, and can eventually spend travel time reading.
+School-age kids can engage for an hour or more in an activity they like.

 More Kid Fun on the Go: